 There will be no One X-exclusive titles with the exception of experiences that support certain virtual reality peripherals – support for which still remains unconfirmed.

 Like UHD Blu-rays?
 Xbox One X will support ’em, along with Dolby Atmos.
 PS4 Pro only supports HD Blu-rays and there’s no Dolby Atmos support.
 But both consoles will support the HDR 10 standard on both.

 Xbox One X vs PS4 Pro – Conclusion

 Since launch, the PS4 Pro has come into its own with an assortment of improved specs and the newly implemented Boost Mode.
 Introduced in PS4 update 4.50, this new feature amps up the performance of all PS4 games to varying degrees, enhancing some titles by almost 40%.
 It’s the best PS4 iteration on the market today, although it’s not entirely worth it for those without a 4K display.

-Xbox One X is still several months away, but Microsoft clearly has some ambitious plans in the pipeline with new features, and IP yet to be announced for the console.
+Xbox One X is getting close, and Microsoft clearly has some ambitious plans in the pipeline with new features, and IP yet to be announced for the console.